How To Obtain Your Texas Life & Health Insurance License

-Getting your Texas life & health insurance license is the first step to becoming an insurance agent in Texas.
+Getting your Texas Life insurance license is the first step in becoming an insurance agent in Texas.
 Whether you’re interested in selling property and casualty insurance, life insurance, health insurance, or any combination of those lines of authority, this article has the information you need to get started.
-The Texas Department of Insurance has a process to getting your insurance license.
+The Texas Department of Insurance has established a process for obtaining your insurance license.

-Do I Need To Be Hired or Sponsored By An Insurance Agency To Get My Insurance License?
+Do I Need To Be Hired or Sponsored By An Agency To Get My Insurance License?

-No, you don’t need to be hired or sponsored by an insurance company or agency to go through the process of obtaining your insurance license.
-In fact, going through the process of getting and being licensed beforehand actually makes you more marketable for opportunities.
+No, you don’t need to be hired or sponsored by an insurance company or agency to go through the process of obtaining your life insurance license in Texas.
+In fact, going through the process of being licensed before seeking an agency to work with actually makes you more marketable for opportunities.

 Complete a Texas Insurance Pre-Licensing Course

-Licensing exams are provided by PearsonVUE.
+License exams are provided by PearsonVUE.
 An exam fee must be paid at the time of scheduling by credit card, debit card, voucher or electronic check.
-You can make an exam reservation at least 24 hours before the desired exam date or 5 days in advance if paying by ACH.
+You can make an exam reservation at least 24 hours before the desired exam date or 5 days in advance if paying by ACH (electronic check).

 Before scheduling your exam, you will need the following: